-We have been ranked in the top three of every one of the UK’s national research assessments since 2001 and we are one of the top-ranked departments for the study of the politics worldwide.
+We are one of the top-ranked departments for the study of the politics worldwide.
 We are a research-intensive department, and research lies at the heart of everything we do.

 You will be part of a dynamic and vibrant scholarly community.
 You will work closely with leading academic experts whose research is making a significant and global impression, and with students from across the world who share your commitment to the subject.

 We are proud to offer an inclusive research culture; everyone is encouraged to work together, hold lively debates and benefit from others’ best practice.
 Our community of researchers is diverse and draws upon a wide range of methodologies and approaches to the discipline.
 When you join us, we will ensure that you have many opportunities to immerse yourself in all aspects of academic life of the department.

 Our postgraduate degrees are distinct and reflect our core strengths.
 Our staff have a wide range of research interests and expertise, which are brought together around four research themes: international politics, political economy, environmental politics and political theory.